 - There is no member cost share for inpatient rehab, skilled nursing facilities and home health care for confirmed COVID‑19 services

 - Prior authorization requirements have been relaxed for many services.
-See the COVID 19 Preauthorization Spreadsheet for a complete list.
-These changes are effective for 90 days as of March 23, 2020.
+Check the COVID-19 Preauthorization Spreadsheet to see what has changed related to preauthorization requirements.
+These changes are effective for 180 days as of March 1, 2020.